Sandbach Methodist Church

 We didn’t have long to wait for Rob to return to us in his role as circuit superintendent, as he helped lead us in our Mission Area service, an act of worship which was both moving and inspiring, with the aid of volunteers from all of our 5 churches.
 Over 100 of us were packed into the Wesley Centre as Rob encouraged us to allow God’s power to be at work within us to accomplish far more than we can ask or imagine.
 (Ephesians 3:20)

 In moving forward (as we always must) I can think of nothing more inspiring than praying for the power of God to work within us so that, through us, God might accomplish those things that lie even beyond our imagination!

 |Churches Together in Sandbach||Andrew Stolworthy|

 Churches Together in Sandbach held our usual Carol Singing for Action for Children, this year in front of the Town Hall and also our usual sunrise Easter Morning service at the Sandbach Crosses.

-On the Saturday before Christmas, we showered the centre of the town with well over 900 knitted Christmas Angels, which received good publicity in the press and was well received by those who found or received an angel judging by the comments on the social media.
+On the Saturday before Christmas, we again placed over 1100 knitted Christmas Angels around the town, concentrating this year on the new housing estates in Sandbach.
+There were many very complimentary comments on the social media, especially the way that newcomers to the town felt very welcomed by it.
 We will be repeating this again this year, so I trust you will all get knitting!
+This year we will concentrate putting the angels into the various care homes.
 On Christmas Day, the Wesley Centre again hosted a Christmas Day Lunch for those who would otherwise have been on their own, and 30 to 35 people came and enjoyed the lunch.

 At Easter, we also presented the Easter story in a series of tableaux vibrants.
-It told the Easter story very clearly, although it was disappointing that not more people came to view it despite the publicity (possibly due to the inclement weather).
+It told the Easter story very clearly.

 |Church Council||Rob Glassonbury|